 What is the job outlook for Optician?

 Being a very crucial component of the eye care team, the optician is not an eye doctor.
 An optician uses a prescription which an optometrist or an ophthalmologist writes.
-The optician is a technician qualified to design, check fit eyeglass lenses and frames, contact lenses and other eye-correcting devices.
-The employment opportunities in all these areas are wide and massive demand in India and across the world.
-It is predicted that the need for highly experienced opticians will increase in the coming times due to an unexpected rise in recent past patients with an eye problem.
+Optician education requirements are to design, check fit eyeglass lenses and frames, contact lenses and other eye-correcting devices.
+The employment opportunities in all these areas are wide and massive in demand in India and across the world.
+It is predicted that the need for highly experienced opticians will increase in the coming times due to an unexpected rise in recent patients with eye problems.
 Jobs in this fast-growing sector offer a great variety of technical work and customer interaction.
 Also, are you working with device management to create corrective lenses, you should also be helping to pick the ideal eyeglasses fit for the taste and requirements of the customer.
 Opportunities for education and training will help you get the credential and find jobs easier.

-Currently ophthalmologists in India face most of the burden of providing detailed eye care.
-Seventy per cent of ophthalmologists are in urban areas where about 23 per cent of India's population exist.
+Currently, opticians in India face most of the burden of providing detailed eye care.
+Seventy per cent of opticians are in urban areas where about 23 per cent of India's population exist.
 This disparity implies the urgent need for eye experts in the rural healthcare system.

 Frequently Asked Questions for Optician